Looking after your information

 Data relating to family members of study cohort members

-During surveys we may have asked you to provide information about family members of study members such as your child’s other parent (including if you don’t live with them) and/or your partner.
+During surveys we may have asked you to provide information about family members such as your child’s other parent (including if you don’t live with them) and/or your partner.

-Family members may also have provided information about themselves by participating in the survey or providing biological samples.
+Family members may also have provided information about themselves by participating in the survey or by taking part in our linked data programme.

-Yes, the study receives information from other sources including:
+Yes, it is your choice whether the study receives information from other sources including:

 Information from government departments and agencies: you may have chosen to add your health, education, and social care records, and those of your baby, to the survey data.
 These departments and agencies are trusted to keep your personal details secure.
 More about adding information to your record from other sources is available here.
 Adding this information helps to build up a fuller picture of the lives of a new generation and will be used to answer important research questions and to improve families’ lives.
-Information from your records will be made available to researchers via secure mechanisms such as the UK Data Service or similar organisations.
+Information from your records will be made available to researchers via secure mechanisms such as the UK Data Service or similar organisations including the UK Longitudinal Linkage Collaboration.
+Information that could identify you will be removed before it is shared via these organisations.

 Information from our contact tracing activities: We use information from the records of NHS and contact tracing services to update your record to keep in touch with you.

-Mortality information from the NHS: we have permission for the NHS to tell us if study members or their parents have died.
+Mortality information from the NHS: we have permission for the NHS to tell us if respondents or their children have died.
 We use this information, so we don’t contact those who have passed away.

 The NHS national data opt-out in England does not apply where you have chosen for us to link your health records to your survey data.

-Information about where you live: We use your address to add information about the area where you live (e.g., about the local environment, weather, pollution, and the facilities available) and about your property.
+Information about where you live: We use your current and previous address (from your interview) to add information about the area where you live (e.g., about the local environment, weather, pollution, and the facilities available) and about your property.

 We do not ask your permission to add this information because the data is not individual-level information about you.
 Frequently, this information is publicly available and adding this information does not usually require us to share any of your personal information with any other organisations.

-However, if you would prefer that we don’t add any information about your area to your study record then please let us know by contacting us at:
+However, if you would prefer that we don’t add any information about your area to your study record then please let us know by contacting us at gnestudy@ucl.ac.uk

-We ask you to give us contact details someone who you don’t live with (e.g., a relative, a neighbour, a friend) so that we can get in touch with them if we are unable to contact you.
+We ask you to give us contact details of someone who you don’t live with (e.g., a relative, a neighbour, a friend) so that we can get in touch with them if we are unable to contact you.
+We ask you to let this person know if you’ve passed on their details to the study.
 We refer to these people as ‘Stable Contacts’.
 In rare circumstances we may contact your stable contacts if someone tells us that you are at risk of harm.

 Our surveys often include questions about your child’s other parent, your partner, parents, children, and other people who you may live with.
 This is important because family circumstances have a huge impact on people’s lives.
 We ask for some personal information relating to family members including names.
 This is so that in later surveys we can refer back to them and ask if their circumstances have changed.
 We will not include any information that could allow your partner or other family members to be identified in the data made available to researchers.

-We will ask for the name, relationship to you and your baby, gender, and date of birth of your other children and people who live in your household.
+We will ask for the name, relationship to you and your baby, sex, and date of birth of your other children and people who live in your household.
+We will also ask for the same information about any children who do not live with you as well as their gender.

 If you do not live with your child’s other parent, we will ask you for their contact details to help us contact them to invite them to take part.